Drug and Alcohol Services SA (DASSA) referral information

-Referrals to DASSA from health professionals
+Referrals to Drug and Alcohol Services SA (DASSA) from health professionals

 The DASSA referral resource includes a 1) DASSA referral guide, 2) DASSA referral form and 3) Referral information for clients.
 This resource is available as a clinical template for import into most GP practice software.